NikosKaloritis/Journey-Overview/README.md

 My hobbies ➽ playing musical instruments, solving puzzles and stargazing!

-In my free time, I'm immersed in developing my Vulkan game engine in modern C++, exploring ray tracing, build an Arduino-based CPU and looking deeper into pure and applied mathematics, audio programming with JUCE, among others.
+In my free time, I'm immersed in developing my Vulkan renderer in modern C++, unreal engine projects, exploring ray tracing, build an Arduino-based CPU and looking deeper into pure and applied mathematics (= studying), audio programming with JUCE, among others.

+While i have a multitude of projects in different areas i don't have anything available online, so if you want to talk about them ask me and i'll tell you everything!
 I try to keep up with updating my repos and keeping them in good condition as much as i can! :>

 -----